Mummy Mountain

 Heading toward a forest of dead trees

-on the left (mouse over).
+the chute on the left (mouse over)

-Kick-stepping up a snow slope.
+Kick-stepping up a snow slope

 Lots of snow on the ridge